Catwoman (2004) – Film Review

 Loosely based on the comic book mini-series of the same name by Warren Ellis, RED, released in 2010, is a fast-paced and humourous action-comedy with an all-star cast of ageing actors and actresses.
 Yet, despite everything the film has going for it, RED never quite reaches the soaring heights of exhilaration most would expect to see from an action flick with a cast of this calibre.
 Still, at the very least, RED doesn’t just rely on its renowned performers to impress, as director Robert Schwentke (The Family JewelsR.I.P.D.The Captain) integrates a sufficient amount of both style and wit into the adaptation.

 The leading component to the enjoyability of RED is undoubtedly its formerly mentioned cast and their respective characters.
-From Bruce Willis as the hard-boiled protagonist, Frank Moses, to Morgan Freeman as the capable yet cancer-ridden; Joe Matheson, along with John Malkovich and Helen Mirren as Marvin Boggs and Victoria, a paranoid nut-job and sophisticated assassin, respectfully.
-All of the characters that are part of the central team known as R.E.D. (an acronym for; “Retired and Extremely Dangerous”), are well-defined and sufficiently likeable.
+From Bruce Willis as the hard-boiled protagonist; Frank Moses, to Morgan Freeman as the capable yet cancer-ridden; Joe Matheson, along with John Malkovich and Helen Mirren as Marvin Boggs and Victoria, a paranoid nut-job and sophisticated assassin, respectfully.
+All of the characters that are part of the central team known as R.E.D. (an acronym for “Retired and Extremely Dangerous”) are well-defined and sufficiently likeable.
 Outside of this primary team, however, some of the characters suffer from a lack of development.
 Most notably, William Cooper, portrayed by Karl Urban, a misguided CIA agent assigned the task of capturing Frank and his team.
-Frank’s love interest, Sarah Ross, portrayed by Mary-Louise Parker, is unfortunately just as bland, with her character arc of maturing from a fearful, reluctant companion to an adrenaline junkie relishing in her time beside Frank, being both corny and unbelievable.
+Frank’s love interest, Sarah Ross, portrayed by Mary-Louise Parker, is, unfortunately, just as bland, with her character arc of maturing from a fearful, reluctant companion to an adrenaline junkie relishing in her time beside Frank, being corny and unbelievable.

 When it comes to the action sequences, it may surprise many to learn that RED largely spreads out its rousing set pieces.
 If truth be told, the film’s most interesting narrative decision is that every act feels different in its approach.
 The first act, for example, predominantly focuses on humour, whilst the second act takes on a more serious tone, and the third act bursts into an exhilarating display of discharged firearms and downed adversaries.
 That’s not to say that the first two acts don’t retain any of their own exciting moments, however, as they certainly do.
 Interestingly, actress Helen Mirren had to learn how to fire a gun without blinking to appear more like an experienced assassin in her action sequences.
 This is actually an issue that has troubled cast members of the action genre for years.
 In fact, blinking was one of the main reasons why the cast of The Matrix trilogy wore sunglasses, concealing their involuntary reactions.